-• Maximum Correlation - This parameter specifies the value that the maximum correlation between any two model profiles must be below, and thus can be used to guarantee that two very similar profiles will not be selected.
+- Maximum Correlation This parameter specifies the value that the maximum correlation between any two model profiles must be below, and thus can be used to guarantee that two very similar profiles will not be selected.
 Lowering this parameter could have the effect that the number of model profiles selected is less than the Maximum Number of Model Profiles even if more candidate model profiles are available.

-This parameter's maximum value is 1, thus preventing two perfectly correlated model profiles from being selected.

-- Maximum Number of Candidate Model Profiles Candidate model profiles are non-constant profiles which start at 0 and increase or decrease an integral number of units that is less than or equal to the value of the Maximum Unit Change in Model Profiles between Time Points.
+This parameter's maximum value is 1, thus preventing two perfectly correlated model profiles from being selected. - Maximum Number of Candidate Model Profiles Candidate model profiles are non-constant profiles which start at 0 and increase or decrease an integral number of units that is less than or equal to the value of the Maximum Unit Change in Model Profiles between Time Points.
 If the number of candidate model profiles exceeds this parameter, then instead of explicitly generating all candidate model profiles a subset of candidate model profiles of this size will be randomly selected.
 In most cases there will be no need to adjust this parameter. - Number of Permutations per Gene This parameter specifies the number of permutations of time points that should be randomly selected for each gene when computing the expected number of genes assigned to each of the model profiles.
 If this parameter is 0, then all permutations are used.
 Increasing the number of permutations will lead to slightly greater accuracy at the expense of greater execution time. - Significance Level The significance level at which the number of genes assigned to a model profile as compared to the expected number of genes assigned should be considered significant.
 If the Correction Method parameter for multiple hypothesis testing is Bonferroni, then this parameter is the significance level before applying a Bonferroni correction.
 If Correction Method is False Discovery Rate, then this parameter is the false discovery rate.
-If Correction Method is none, then this parameter is the uncorrected significance level. - Permutation Test Should Permute Time Point 0 If the box Permutation Test Should Permute Time Point 0 is checked then the permutation test permutes all time points including time point 0 when computing the expected number of genes assigned to a profile.
-In this case STEM finds profiles with significantly more genes assigned than expected if all the input columns had been randomly reordered.
-If this box is not checked the permutation test permutes all time points except for time point 0.
-In this case STEM finds profiles with more genes assigned than expected if all the columns except for the first column had been randomly reordered.
-Note that if No normalization/Add 0 was selected on the main input interface the column of added 0s is considered the first input column.
+If Correction Method is none, then this parameter is the uncorrected significance level. - Correction Method The significance level can be corrected for the fact that multiple profiles are being tested for significance.
+The correction can be a Bonferroni correction where the significance level is divided by the number of model profiles or the less conservative False Discovery Rate control [2].
+If none is selected then no correction is made for the multiple significance tests.
+Note that this parameter for multiple test correction for model profiles is unrelated to the corrected p-values in a GO enrichment analysis.